Friday, July 31, 2009

 Paprik Style Fried Prawn Recipe

 This is one of my favourite dishes whenever I eat at Malay stalls.
 I think paprik style of cooking originated from Thai.
 Chicken, beef, sotong (squid), prawn or even fish meat can be cooked using paprik style.
 Kaffir lime leaves additional flavour to the spicy and sweet paprik gravy.
+I tried to guess what they actually put inside the paprik dish and came out with this recipe.

 Ingredients